[?] Start Receiving This Blog Today By Simply Subscribing

 I don't know about you, but I love turkey dinner.

-I may curse a little, especially when preparing it all, because to put on this dinner can take alot of work and makes alot of mess.
+I may curse a little, especially when preparing it all, because to put on this dinner can take alot of work and makes lots of mess.
 But the end result is totally worth it.
 And, turkey goes a long way for leftover-turkey-recipes.

 I could eat turkey everyday I think.